User Interface Guide

 Equalizer

-You can adjust the EQ points by moving them in any direction.
-Moving them left and right controls the frequency, while moving them up and down controls the volume.
-By changing the Q value, you can adjust the sharpness of the EQ.
+You can adjust EQ points by moving them in any direction.
+Dragging left or right changes the frequency, while dragging up or down changes the gain.
+Changing the Q value adjusts the sharpness of the EQ curve.

 Mouse Interactions